-Suspension
+2. Suspension

-When a student is recommended to the customer for suspension, he or she will be temporarily restricted from accessing Pearson Online Classroom once the approval is given by the customer.
+When a student is recommended to the customer for suspension, he or she will be temporarily restricted from accessing Connexus once the approval is given by the customer.
 The length of a suspension is determined by the customer and the Pearson Virtual Schools Director of Teaching Services or their representative (up to 10 days at a time).
 A suspension is documented in writing and becomes part of a student's permanent Pearson Virtual Schools record.

-During a period of suspension as defined by the customer and Pearson Virtual Schools Director of Teaching Services, a student's permission to log on to and/or use parts of Pearson Online Classroom is restricted.
-In more severe policy violation instances, student access to course content, assessments, WebMail, and Message Boards may be revoked.
-In such cases, the Caretaker is responsible for logging on to Pearson Online Classroom and obtaining the student's assignments, responding to WebMail, and recording assessment responses for the student.
+During a period of suspension as defined by the customer and Pearson Virtual Schools Director of Teaching Services, a student's permission to log on to and/or use parts of Connexus is restricted.
+Student access to course content, assessments, WebMail, Message Boards, and/or all Connexus may be revoked.
+In such cases where the student's access is completely revoked, the Caretaker is responsible for logging on to Connexus and obtaining the student's assignments, responding to WebMail, and recording assessment responses for the student.
 The student should continue with his or her schoolwork during a suspension.